serialport/node-serialport/README.md

 Constructing a `SerialPort` object immediately opens a port.
 While you can read and write at any time (it will be queued into the open port), most port functions require an open port.
 There are three ways to call code when a port is opened:

-- The `open` event is always emitted when the port is opened
+- The `open` event is always emitted when the port is opened.
 - The constructor's openCallback is passed to `.open()`, if you haven't disabled the `autoOpen` option.
 If you have disabled it, the callback is ignored.
 - The `.open()` function takes a callback that is called after the port is opened.
 You can use this if you've disabled the `autoOpen` option or have previously closed an open port.